kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 *Mars*:
 You were born of two Venusian mothers.
+You lived in a cozy little commune under the earth, away from any exterior inferrence.
 They loved you more than anything in this world.
 They would’ve kept you, protected you, worshipped you.

-But men came.
-Armored men from some distant planet.
+But the Seven Planet Authority—the human government of the system— found you.
 They ripped you from their arms.
 Raised you underground in bunkers.
 Malnourished you.
 Hurt you.
 Called you names—
 _Bad omen.
 Chimera.
-Icon of the coming Apocalypse._
+Icon of the coming revolution._

 When you came of age, they injected you.
 White, liquid forgetfulness.